Girls hoops: McLimore leads Zionsville past Tindley

 “Tindley is a really good scoring team,” Maguire said.
 “For a 1A school, they have a lot of talented guards.
 They gave us a handful.”

-Zionsville returns to action on Saturday at 4A No. 6 Hamilton Southeastern, while Tindley plays host to Broad Ripple on Thursday.
+Zionsville returns to action Saturday at 4A No. 6 Hamilton Southeastern, while Tindley plays host to Broad Ripple on Thursday.

 ZIONSVILLE 96, TINDLEY 56